Revealed Price Preference: Theory and Empirical Analysis: Properties of the augmented utility model

-As an illustration, compare the data sets in \reffig{fig:GARPnotGAPP_A} and \reffig{fig:GAPPnotGARP_A} to the expenditure-normalized data sets in \reffig{fig:GARPnotGAPP_B} and \reffig{fig:GAPPnotGARP_B}.
-It can be clearly observed that the expenditure-normalized data in \reffig{fig:GARPnotGAPP_B} contains a GARP violation (which implies it does not satisfy GAPP) whereas the data in \reffig{fig:GAPPnotGARP_B} does not violate GARP (and, hence, satisfies GAPP).
+As an illustration, compare the data sets in \reffig{fig:GARPnotGAPP_A} and \reffig{fig:GAPPnotGARP_A} to the iso-expenditure data sets in \reffig{fig:GARPnotGAPP_B} and \reffig{fig:GAPPnotGARP_B}.
+It can be clearly observed that the iso-expenditure data in \reffig{fig:GARPnotGAPP_B} contains a GARP violation (which implies it does not satisfy GAPP) whereas the data in \reffig{fig:GAPPnotGARP_B} does not violate GARP (and, hence, satisfies GAPP).

-A consequence of \refprop{prop:GAPPscaling} is that the expenditure-augmented utility model can be tested in two ways: we can either test GAPP directly or we can normalize the data by expenditure and then test GARP (equivalently GAPP).
-If we are simply interested in testing GAPP on a data set $\mathcal D$, normalization brings no advantage: the test is computationally straightforward in either case and involves the construction of their (respective) revealed preference relations and checking for acyclicity.
-However, as we shall see in the final section, the possibility of testing GAPP after expenditure normalization plays a crucial role in guaranteeing that there is a convenient test for the augmented utility model when we have cross-sectional data on demand.\footnote{We note that there is an analogous `GARP-verson' of \refprop{prop:GAPPscaling} and that this observation (or some close variation of it) has been exploited before in the literature (see, for example, \cite{sakai1977}).
-Suppose ${\mathcal D}=\{(p^t,x^t)\}_{t=1}^T$ obeys GARP.
-Then GARP holds even if each observed price vector $p^t$ is arbitrarily scaled.
-In particular, $\mathcal D$ obeys GARP if and only if $\hat{\mathcal D}=\{(\hat p^t,x^t)\}_{t\in T}$, where $\hat {p}^t=p^t/(p^t x^t)$, obeys GARP, and equivalently GAPP since $\hat p^tx^t=1$ for all $t\in T$.
-The latter perspective is useful because it highlights the possibility of applying Afriat's Theorem on $\hat{\mathcal D}$, {\em in the space of prices} (in other words, with the roles of prices and bundles reversed).
-This immediately gives us a different, `dual' rationalization of $\mathcal D$ in terms of indirect utility, i.e., there is a continuous, strictly decreasing, and convex function $v:\mathbb{R}_{++}^L\to\mathbb{R}$ such that $\hat p^t\in {\arg\min}_{\{p\in\mathbb{R}_{++}^L:px^t\geq 1\}}v(p)$.
-For an application of this observation see, for example, \citet{brown2000}.}
+A consequence of \refprop{prop:GAPPscaling} is that the augmented utility model can be tested in two ways: we can either test GAPP directly or we can test GARP on its iso-expenditure version.
+If we are simply interested in testing GAPP on a single-agent data set $\mathcal D$, normalization brings no advantage: the test is computationally straightforward in either case and involves the construction of their (respective) revealed preference relations and checking for acyclicity.
+However, as we shall see in \refsec{sec:RAUMX}, iso-expenditure scaling plays an important role in the test we develop (on repeated cross-sectional demand data) for the random utility version of the augmented utility model.